 Once the pot beeps, do a NATURAL PRESSURE RELEASE (NPR).

 Set to the SAUTE mode again.
 The kala chana should be thoroughly cooked.
 Mash a few chickpeas with the back of a spoon or ladle for a thick and creamier consistency.
-Simmer the curry for another 2-3 minutes or until you get desired consistency.
+Simmer the curry for another 2-3 minutes or until you get the desired consistency.

-Garnish with coriander leaves and serve black chickpeas curry hot with naan & jeera rice, or basmati rice.
+Garnish with 2Â tablespoons coriander leaves and serve black chickpeas curry hot with naan and jeera rice, or basmati rice.

 Stovetop Pressure Cooker Method

-- Close the lid, place a whistle, and cook for 8-10 whistles on medium flame until they are cooked and softened well.
+To make one-pot method, Follow the same steps as the Instant Pot.
+Cook the kala chana curry in a stovetop pressure cooker for 8-10 whistles on medium flame until they are cooked and softened well.
 It takes about 20 minutes.
+Switch off the flame and let the pressure from the cooker release naturally.

 What to Serve with Kala Chana Curry?